 10 B squares

-I drew 1 inch flaps outside the edges of the triangles and squares (skipping the corners, as shown) so I could attach things together on the inside of the dome.
+I drew 1-inch flaps outside the edges of the triangles and squares (skipping the corners, as shown) so I could attach things together on the inside of the cardboard play dome.

-I left out three of the BBB triangles to make two windows and the top of the door for this project, and one of the B squares.
+I left out three of the BBB triangles to make two windows and the top of the door for this cardboard play dome project, and one of the B squares.
 I suggest holding a ruler tightly while you slice along the outline of your shapes with a box cutter.

-Remember to cut outside the flaps, not inside them along the triangle or square.
+Remember to cut outside the flaps of your cardboard play dome, not inside them along the triangle or square.
 It helps to cut one and use it as a guide to trace the others, then cut the rest along the pencil lines, rather than measuring every time.

-Fold the flaps: I made an indentation along the sides of the triangles or squares before folding.
+I made an indentation along the sides of the cardboard play dome triangles or squares before folding.

 Holding the ruler tight, I traced the edge I wanted to fold with a dull corner of the box cutter (the handle, not the blade).
 Then, I kept holding the ruler in place while folding the flap up, using the ruler and the indentation as a guide.